Logistics

 • The volume of phase space before is simply $\Pi_{i} dq_{i}dp_{i}$

-• The volume of phase space after is then the dot product of the Taylor expanded momeenta and position.
+• The volume of phase space after is then the dot product of the Taylor expanded momenta and position.
 You can use Hamilton’s equations to eliminate the time dependent portion of the expansion, which implies that the phase space volume is unchanged

 • A consequence of this is that $\frac{d\rho}{dt} = \frac{\partial \rho}{\partial t}+\Sigma_{\alpha=1}^{3N} (\frac{\partial \rho}{\partial p_{\alpha}}\frac{dp_{\alpha}}{dt}+\frac{\partial \rho}{\partial q_{\alpha}}\frac{dq_{\alpha}}{dt}) = 0$